A Practical Approach to Interval Refinement for math.h/cmath Functions

-The algorithms defined in the present paper have been implemented in \Cplusplus{} and extensively tested on a variety of implementations with different characteristics in terms of the presence and nature of monotonicity glitches.
+The algorithms defined in \Levelonename{}~\ref{one:propagation-algorithms} have been implemented in \Cplusplus{} and extensively tested on a variety of implementations with different characteristics in terms of the presence and nature of monotonicity glitches.
 These algorithms are now used in three components of the platform instantiation for C/\Cplusplus{}: the semantic analysis engine based on abstract interpretation \cite{CousotC77}, the automatic generator of test inputs, and the symbolic model checker, the latter being both based on constraint solving \cite{GotliebBR98,GotliebBR00}.
 All components use multi-interval refinement, though in different ways: the test generator and symbolic model checker are driven by labeling and backtracking search.
 As these have a negative interaction with the searches controlled by the $s$ and $t$ parameters of the algorithms, their setting needs to be controlled more carefully (and they are better set to $0$ when glitch data is precise) by these components, whereas they are used with values in the range $5$--$20$ in the semantic analysis engine.
-Here, we only report about experimentation with the symbolic model checker and automatic generator of test input.
-One interesting feature of the latter is that it optionally produces a transformed source program that contains the original program, suitably instrumented, and a driver that runs one of the generated tests at a time.
+Here, we report on experiments with the symbolic model checker and automatic generator of test inputs.
+One of its interesting features is that it optionally produces a transformed source program that contains the original program, suitably instrumented, and a driver that runs one of the generated tests (or model checking counterexamples) at a time.
 The instrumented code checks that each one of the generated tests achieves its target, e.g., it reaches a certain program point, or it causes an integer overflow or the generation of a floating-point NaN or infinite value.
 The validation of test inputs is thus completely automatic.